bogdan-h/starling-technical-challenge/README.md

 Then as I started introducing business logic I introduced unit tests as it is more readable (unit test classes correspond to main test classes) and more concise (testing lots of input cases in a more streamlined way).

-I have also retrospectively added `AccountsClientTest` and `AccountsControllerTest` to prove techniques of writing unit tests for controllers and HTTP clients.
+I have also retrospectively added `AccountsClientTest`, `TransactionFeedClientTest`, `SavingsGoalClientTest` and `AccountsControllerTest` to prove techniques of writing unit tests for controllers and HTTP clients.
 These are duplicating acceptance tests but I added them just to prove the point.
 Actually, with these particular two test classes; fundamentally I want them to be unit tests but they can be considered integration tests since the `@RestClientTest(AccountsClient.class)` and `@SpringBootTest` annotations wire a bit more Spring under the hood.

 Finally, I performed a manual happy path test on a standalone server against the Starling sandbox environment.
 (And found out that currencies are mandatory so this test was quite valuable in fact).

 # Timeline

 The project took me roughly 6-8 hours.
 I know the guidelines mentioned 2-3 hours, but I really wanted to get the job done well and submit something I am happy about.
-Up to 3 hours of this time however has been spent on initial project boilerplate code and additional testing to prove techniques (`AccountsClientTest` and `AccountsControllerTest`).
+Up to 3 hours of this time however has been spent on initial project boilerplate code and additional testing to prove techniques (`AccountsClientTest`, `TransactionFeedClientTest`, `SavingsGoalClientTest` and `AccountsControllerTest`).

 In reality, I would probably balance speed vs quality in order to meet product deadlines, or negotiate the deadlines if there is good reason to spend more time on the code.